chanzuckerberg/single-cell-curation/docs/gene_sets.md

 ## Presentation in the cellxgene UX

-`gene_set_name` and `gene_set_description` are presented to data consumers  viewing data collections in the portal.
+`gene_set_name` and `gene_set_description` are presented to users viewing data collections in the portal.
 They also may download gene sets.

 Users can [**explore**](https://cellxgene.cziscience.com/e/6acb6637-ac08-4a65-b2d1-581e51dc7ccf.cxg/) a dataset and its related gene sets in the data collection.
 In the visualization, `gene_set_name`, `gene_set_description`,  `gene_symbol`, and `gene_description` are presented to the user.
 The user may color by the mean expression of the gene set, select cells from a histogram showing the distribution of mean expression, and plot gene sets on the scatter plot.